smbet/leggos_prospectin/README.md

 Now that you've made your fits that you are hopefully happy with, you can use them to make some pretty plots to visualize the data.
-For this we're going to use prospectin_plots.py.
+For this we're going to use prospectin_plots.
 For prospectin_plots you'll need the following arguments:

 redshift, type=float, galaxy redshift input_mag_path, type=str, input magnitudes fits filepath, example: